python-discord/sir-lancebot/CONTRIBUTING.md

 ## Rules

 1. You must be a member of [our Discord community](https://discord.gg/python) in order to contribute to this project.
-2. Your pull request must solve an issue created by or approved a staff member or event handler.
+2. Your pull request must solve an issue created or approved by a staff member.
 These will be labeled with the `approved` label.
 Feel free to suggest issues of your own, which staff can review for approval.
 3. **No force-pushes** or modifying the Git history in any way.
 4. If you have direct access to the repository, **create a branch for your changes** and create a pull request for that branch.
 If not, create a branch on a fork of the repository and create a pull request from there.
     * It's common practice for a repository to reject direct pushes to `master`, so make branching a habit!